josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Invest in your setup

-Consider this less essential than other items, but: if you're interviewing via video call, like it or not, people's impression of you will be partly shaped by your video and audio.
+Consider this less essential than other items, but: if you're interviewing via video call, like it or not, people's impression of you will be partially shaped by your video and audio.

 Record yourself beforehand, to see how you look and sound in the video.
 Move your computer to a place with good lighting, if you can.

 If you have good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
-Good lighting makes up for a bad camera better than a good camera makes up for bad lighting.
-So get a decent webcam if you're able; even a relatively cheap one will probably be better than whatever's built in to your machine.
-But if not, fall back to good lighting (and, of course, a clean lens).
-Consider an external mic if you think you need it and can afford it, but consider it more of a luxury than a necessity.
+Good lighting makes up for a bad camera better than a good camera makes up for bad lighting, but even an affordable webcam will probably be better than the one built into your machine.
+(Just make sure the lens is clean.)

-Spend some time on your background, too.
+Spend some time on the space in your background, too.
 It's part of the impression you make.
 If your resume says you're organized and pay attention to details, a messy room will undermine you.
 Work on your background like it's part of your resume.
 (Tip: you can even put interesting personal items back there to help yourself stand out a little bit, and give you some good conversation pieces.)

 ### Follow up and connect after interviews